-Western leaders allege Russia sending troops to east Ukraine
+White House calls Russian moves on Ukraine an invasion

 Amid the soaring tensions, U.S. President Joe Biden and Putin tentatively agreed to a meeting in a last-ditch effort to avoid war.
 But the U.S. always said that if Russia moved in, the meeting would be off.

-Karmanau reported from Kyiv, Ukraine.
+Karmanau reported from Kyiv, Ukraine, and Madhani from Washington.
 Jill Lawless in London, Lorne Cook in Brussels, Barry Hatton in Lisbon, Portugal, Zeke Miller and Aamer Madhani in Munich, Germany; Geir Moulson and Frank Jordans in Berlin; Edith M. Lederer at the United Nations, and Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee and Darlene Superville in Washington, contributed to this report.

 Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine